The marketing world can feel like a formula 1 race track at times. Everything seems to be moving at breakneck speed and things are always changing.

 If someone has bought from you, they’ve already invested time and attention in you or your products.
 They are already trusting you to serve their needs, which means they’re more likely to buy from you again.

-Are there any products or services you can add that complement your customer’s purchases?
+Are there any products or services you can add that compliment your customer’s purchases?
 Can you add more time and volume options to your services or products?
 If so, take a page out of Amazon’s book and cross-sell to your customers.
+Learn more about selling on Amazon.

 9. Use Testimonials